 Different Types of LDL Particles:

-Small, dense LDL particles have less anti-oxidants and are associated with atherosclerosis and a higher heart disease risk.
-Large, boyant LDL particles are rich in anti-oxidants and present a much lower risk of oxidizing than the small, dense LDL’s (7, 8).
-These large boyant LDL particles carry a much lower heart disease risk.
+Small, dense LDL particles have less antioxidants and are associated with atherosclerosis and a higher heart disease risk.
+Large, buoyant LDL particles are rich in antioxidants and present a much lower risk of oxidizing than the small, dense LDL’s (7, 8).
+These large buoyant LDL particles carry a much lower heart disease risk.

 So the two major NMR numbers that are associated with atherosclerotic risk include the total LDL-P and the total small LDL particles.
 Someone may have high LDL on a standard lipid panel and yet have low LDL-P and large LDL particles giving them very low risk of cardiovascular disease.